burcboyar/esp12-openMQTTGateway/README.md

 ### Code changes

 openMQTTGateway site offers 3 options for uploading the code; uploading from the web, uploading ready to go binaries and uploading your own configurations.
 I succesfully flashed the chip with 1st and 2nd option but when I use nodemcuv2-rf-cc1101, nodemcuv2-rf2-cc1101 or nodemcuv2-somfy-cc1101 firmwares, they failed to create the wifi access point, only a wifi network with the chip name (like ESP12F) created and it cannot be connected.
-I didn't had such problem with other nodemcu firmwares, the always created wifi access point with the name OpenMQTTGateway but this time the radio didn't work.
-So, I had to select the 3rd way andgo with my own configuration.
+I didn't had such problem with other nodemcu firmwares, they always created wifi access point with the name OpenMQTTGateway but this time the radio didn't work.
+So, I had to select the 3rd way and go with my own configuration.

+You'll need a development environment to do this and for not dealing with library and other problems I used PlatformIO.
+To use it;
+- First goto https://platformio.org/install/ide?install=vscode and download Microsoft's Visual Studio Code.
+- After installation open VSCode Extension Manager
+- Search for official PlatformIO IDE extension
+- Install PlatformIO IDE.
+- Goto https://github.com/1technophile/OpenMQTTGateway/releases and download the openMQTTGateway code.
+- Unzip the file and open folder from the Visual Studio Code.
+- To be able to use CC1101 we have to uncomment it in then User_config.h file.
+Find //#define ZradioCC1101   "CC1101"   //ESP8266, ESP32 line and replace it with #define ZradioCC1101   "CC1101"   //ESP8266, ESP32.
+-